Baroque Rome, Squares & Fountains – Half Day Private Tour

 From there, we will reach the famous “Piazza di Spagna”, the Spanish Steps, built by the King of France for reaching the French Academy and the Church of the “Trinità dei Monti”.

-… finally comes time for an ice cream: here is the world invented “chocolate truffle”
+… finally comes time for an ice cream: here the famous “chocolate truffle” was invented.

 - Piazza Farnese